Irritable bowel syndrome

-As IBS is regarded as a medical condition, it is important to consult your doctor first for information, advice and a diagnosis.
-Although there is no cure for IBS, there are things that can help manage the symptoms.
+There is no cure for IBS, meaning it is often considered to be a lifelong condition.
+However, there are things that can help manage the symptoms.
 Hypnotherapy, relaxation training, a controlled diet, medication and cognitive behavioural therapy (CBT) have all been found to help ease symptoms of IBS.

 Hypnotherapy for IBS

-Hypnotherapy for IBS can help an individual learn relaxation techniques, as well as learning new ways to manage stress.
+Hypnotherapy for IBS can help you to learn relaxation techniques, as well as learn new ways to manage stress.
 Our state of mind can have an impact on our physical well-being.
 Therefore the tension, stress and anxiety often caused by IBS may undermine the immune system and further compromise health.

 Learning how to relax and manage stressful feelings can become useful life tools.
 Hypnosis can help to promote positive thinking and develop coping strategies.
 The hypnotherapist helps you recognise the problem and access your unconscious mind.

-While each hypnotherapist will have a different approach, generally, IBS treatment will include:
+While each hypnotherapist will differ in approach, typically, IBS treatment includes:

 - Recognising and learning to cope with any worries or fears contributing to IBS, increasing your confidence and well-being.

 - Learning self-hypnosis techniques so you can continue the sessions at home.

 - Setting goals.
 You may be encouraged to visualise the future and how you would feel without IBS, these may be long-term goals or a number of things you want to achieve.